Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 Message-based processing will provide more efficient operation since there is no need to poll the database or hold exclusive locks.
 In addition, it will be able to support multiple sharding strategies, such as a queue per message type (e.g., state) or a queue per set of participant IDs.

+> Performance profiling of Classic EDC has demonstrated that timer-based polling and locking are the primary source of resource consumption for many deployments.
+Message-based processing addresses this issue through a reactive design that minimizes resource consumption.
 #### Dynamic Policy Engine

 Policies may vary by dataspace or protocol version.
 We also need the ability to add new policies to a running deployment, for example, if Nuvola wants to roll out support for a new dataspace.
 The EDC Policy Engine uses Java code to perform policy evaluations.
 EDC-V will support delegating evaluation to an extension that can load policy expressions based on [Common Expression Language (CEL)](https://cel.dev) from a persistent store.